filipje/SMS-Weide2/README.md

 # SMS-Weide2
-alarm pulses are sent to sms
-ask  for permission for use
+alarm pulses from the crouzet output are sent to the esp32 with sms ask  for permission for use